KeeganFerrett/Aliax/README.md

 ## Setup

-Inorder for your shell to read the aliases which Aliax creates, some setup must be done.
+In order for your shell to read the aliases which Aliax creates, some setup must be done.

 To do this, simply run `aliax setup`.
 You will be prompted to give the shell which you make use of.
 This is because different shells make use of different script